Table of Contents

 - Where can people get more information on scoliosis?

 If someone thinks he or she has scoliosis, see a doctor for an examination.
 The doctor will ask questions, including if there is any family history of scoliosis, or if there has been any pain, weakness, or other medical problems.

 The physical examination involves looking at the curve of the spine from the sides, front, and back.
-The person will be asked to undress from the waist up to better see any abnormal curves.
+The person will be asked to undress from the waist up to better see any abnormal curves, physical deformities, or uneven waist.
 The person will then bend over trying to touch their toes.
 This position can make the curve more obvious.
-The doctor will also look at the symmetry of the body to see if the hips and shoulders are at the same height.
+The doctor will also look at the symmetry of the body to see if the hips and shoulders are at the same height, leaning to one side, or if there is sideways curvature.
 Any skin changes will also be identified that can suggest scoliosis due to a birth defect.
 A doctor may check your range of motion, muscle strength, and reflexes.

 The more growth that a person has remaining increases the chances of scoliosis getting worse.
 As a result, the doctor may measure the person's height and weight for comparison with future visits.
 Other clues to the amount of growth remaining are signs of puberty such as the presence of breasts or pubic hair and whether menstrual periods have begun in girls.

 If the doctor believes a patient has scoliosis, the patient could either be asked to return for an additional examination in several months to see if there is any change or the doctor may obtain X-rays of the back.
 If X-rays are obtained, the doctor can make measurements from them to determine how large of a curve is present.
 This can help decide what treatment, if any, is necessary.
 Measurements from future visits can be compared to see if the curve is getting worse.